markusreis/igel/wp/wp-content/plugins/permalink-manager/README.txt

 == Frequently Asked Questions ==

+= Can I use the plugin to edit the category permalinks?
+This feature is available only in Permalink Manager Pro.

 = Can I define different permalink formats per each language.
 Yes, it is possible if you are using either WPML or Polylang.
 You can find <a href="https://permalinkmanager.pro/docs/tutorials/how-to-translate-permalinks/">the full instructions here</a>.

-= Can I use Permalink Manager to change the terms permalinks (eg. post or product categories)?
-This feature is available only in Permalink Manager Pro.

-= Will the old permalink automatically redirect the new custom ones?
+= Will the old permalink automatically redirect the new ones?
 Yes, Permalink Manager will automatically redirect the native permalinks (used when the plugin is disabled or before it was activated) to the actual, custom permalinks.

-= Can I add custom fields to the permalinks?
-This feature is available in paid version of plugin.
-Please go <a href="https://permalinkmanager.pro/docs/tutorials/how-to-use-custom-fields-inside-wordpress-permalinks/">here for more details</a>.

 = Does this plugin support Buddypress?
 Currently there is no 100% guarantee that Permalink Manager will work correctly with Buddypress.

-= Can I delete/disable Permalink Manager after the permalinks are updated? = Yes, if you used Permalink Manager only to regenerate the slugs (native post names).
+= Can I remove the plugin after the permalinks are updated? = Yes, if you used Permalink Manager only to regenerate the slugs (native post names).
 Please note that if you use custom permalinks (that differ from the native ones), they will no longer be used after the plugin is disabled.

-It is because Permalink Manager overwrites one of the core Wordpress functionalities to bypass the rewrite rules ("regular expressions" to detect the posts/pages/taxonomies/etc. and another parameters from the URL) by using the array of custom permalinks (you can check them in "Debug" tab) that are used only by my plugin.
+It is because Permalink Manager overwrites one of the core Wordpress functionalities to bypass the rewrite rules ("regular expressions" to detect the posts/pages/taxonomies/etc. and another parameters from the URL) by using the array of custom permalinks (you can check them in "Debug" tab) that are used only by the plugin.

 == Screenshots ==